The throttle position sensor (TPS) is probably one of the easiest components to test on the 4.2L V6 Ford E150 or E250 van.

 Will do a simple multimeter test to confirm the 0.4 to 0.7 Volts DC in the TPS signal wire.

 IMPORTANT: The throttle position sensor must remain connected to its connector in order to access the signal in the wire.
 You'll need to use a back-probe on the connector or a wire-piercing probe on the wire.
-You can see what this tool looks like and where to buy it here: Wire Piercing Probe.
+You can see what this tool looks like and where to buy it here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 Let's get started: